scaleway/scaleway-cli/docs/commands/instance.md

-### Detach a filesystem volume to an Instance
+### Detach a filesystem volume from an Instance

-Detach a filesystem volume to an Instance.
+Detach a filesystem volume from an Instance.

 **Usage:**